 Here's a look at the productions:

+The Cradle Will Rock, with book, music and lyrics by Blitztein, "is a Brechtian allegory of corruption and corporate greed that pits exploited workers against greedy, union-busting businessmen.
+The show was developed in 1937 with funds from the Federal Theater Project, a branch of the WPA."
+Chris Fenwick will musical direct.
 Violet, based on the short story "The Ugliest Pilgrim" by Doris Betts, has music by Tesori and book and lyrics by Crawley.
 "Set in 1964 in the Deep South during the early days of the Civil Rights Movement, Violet follows the growth and enlightenment of a young woman accidentally scarred by her father.
 In hopes that a TV evangelist can cure her, she travels to Oklahoma.
 Along the way, she meets a young black soldier who teaches her about beauty, love, courage and what it means to be an outsider."
 Original Off-Broadway musical director Michael Rafter will musical direct.

 I'm Getting My Act Together and Taking It on the Road has book and lyrics by Cryer and music by Ford.
 It "revolves around a 39-year-old singer who is attempting a comeback as a pop star by performing personal songs that reflect women's changing roles and attitudes."
 Chris Fenwick will musical direct.